Paris Place de l’Hotel de Ville Square

 Then by the 1300s, the Place de Greve was still a major place for merchants and celebrations plus still being host to public executions, but also during this time it was when Etienne Marcel, who was the Prevot des Marchands, which translates to a Provost of the Merchants in English, purchased a mansion house that then became known as the Maison aux Piliars in 1357.

-Shortly after the city administration was then set up at this location within his house, and this square in Paris became the civic centre for the whole city, yet it was not until the reign of King Francis I, that a new building was to be erected on the site, which would be called the Hotel de Ville, or City Hall in Paris.
+Shortly after the city administration was then set up at this location within his house, and this Paris square became the civic centre for the whole city, yet it was not until the reign of King Francis I, that a new building was to be erected on the site, which would be called the Hotel de Ville, or City Hall in Paris.

 And after the Maison aux Piliars was demolished in the 1500s, the new Hotel de Ville in Paris was constructed, and was designed in a Renaissance style based upon the chateaux of the Loire Valley, and by the end of the 18th century the Place de Greve was eventually enlarged.